equalitie/ouinet-upload/README.md

 After that, clients should be able to both look up content URIs and retrieve content data from the distributed cache, so the content should be fully browseable using only the distributed cache.

+If you invoked the ``inject`` action, your Ouinet client should be seeding the content itself.
+You can also help seed the content at any other moment (even if you did not run ``inject``) by uploading files to your Ouinet client:

+    $ upload root seed  # to start seeding content data to the cache

 --------